 \subsection{Effect of Background PSOs (\hyperref[rq:bg]{H1})}

-To examine~\hyperref[rq:bg]{\textbf{H1}}, we quantitatively compared comfortability levels across environments.
-As shown in Figure~\ref{fig:bars}, the mean ratings (averaged across café and office environments) illustrate how the presence of background PSOs influences the comfortability level (the perceived privacy level, PPL) of each foreground PSO.
+To examine~\hyperref[rq:bg]{\textbf{H1}}, we quantitatively compared comfortability levels and averaged using both environments.
+Figure~\ref{fig:bars} illustrates how the presence of background PSO influences the comfortability level (the perceived privacy level, PPL) of each foreground PSO.
 In each figure, the first bar indicates the baseline comfortability level when the image contains only the foreground PSO, while the subsequent bars represent its combination with different background PSOs.
-For \textbf{Face}, the strongest reduction occurs with \emph{medicine} (mean = 1.65; –1.48 from the baseline of 3.13), followed by the presence of \emph{face (a.)} (2.61; –0.52).
+For \textbf{Face}, the strongest reduction occurs with \emph{medicine} (mean = 1.65; –1.48 from the baseline of 3.13), followed by \emph{face (a.)} (2.61; –0.52).
 In contrast, \emph{tattoo} (2.99) and \emph{landmark} (2.96) produce minor decreases.
 For \textbf{Miscellaneous Paper}, \emph{full name} shows the smallest drop (2.12; $-0.28$), whereas \emph{address} (1.39) and \emph{signature} (1.38) yield the largest decreases.
 For \textbf{Computer/phone Screen}, identifiers such as \emph{email} (1.62), \emph{username} (1.43), and \emph{phone number} (1.48) lead to strong reductions, \emph{face (r.)} causes a moderate decrease (2.21).
 Interestingly \emph{date} stands out as the only case associated with an increase.
 A possible reason for this might be the averaging of rankings from both settings, which influences the participants' judgements.
-Overall, the addition of background PSOs nearly always elevates the PPL of the foreground PSO, with certain categories (e.g., medicine for face, signature for miscellaneous paper, username for screen) exerting the most pronounced effects.
+Overall, the addition of background PSOs mostly elevates the PPL of the foreground PSO, with certain categories (e.g., medicine for face, signature for miscellaneous paper, username for screen) exerting the most pronounced effects.